moseschmiedel/bachelor-thesis/text/thesis.typ

 model.

 In @gotthard_low-cost_2018 Gotthard et al. evaluate RSSI-based LoRa localization as asset tracking system for large used car dealerships.
-They present a novel variant of RSSI-based localization where end nodes only send ping messages between one another.
+They present a novel variant of RSSI-based localization where end nodes only send "ping" messages between one another.
 The RSSI acquired from these "pings" are transmitted to a central server, where they can be combined to approximate the position of the individual end nodes.
 Through this mechanism their proposed system does not require any anchor devices.